 Prepared by: Rich Aitken

-Job Title/Role: Head of Finance
+Job Title/Role: Director of Operational Finance

 Ref.
-No.: Date of this version: 1 June 2023
+No.: Date of this version: 1 April 2024

-Q/P 190 Review date: March 2024 (Subject to any legislative changes)
+Q/P 190 Review date: March 2025 (Subject to any legislative changes)

-Upload to College we ebsite?
+Upload to College website?
 Yes

-Upload to SharePoint t?
+Upload to SharePoint?
 Yes

 Approved by: Corporation

-Date: 8 June 2023
+Date: 21 March 2024

-MANDATORY INITIAL IMPACT SCREENING SGS Material School I have read the guidance document: Completing a Policy Impact Assessment? ✓ If this policy raises equality, diversity or inclusion concerns, the Inclusion Committee has been consulted?
+MANDATORY INITIAL IMPACT SCREENING sgs Reterrities I have read the guidance document: Completing a Policy Impact Assessment? ✓ If this policy raises equality, diversity or inclusion concerns, the Inclusion Committee has been consulted?
 If this policy raises environmental or sustainability issues, the Estates Team have been consulted?
-If this policy has been up-dated, please tick to confirm that the initial impact screening has also been reviewed: ✓
+If this policy has been up-dated, please tick to confirm that the initial impact screening has also been reviewed: √

 Please list each College Strate policy is designed to address/implement: EQUALITY, DIVERSITY & INCLUSION IMPACT ASSESSMENT Characteristic This policy seeks to: Age Remove arbitrary age barriers to educational access and to the realisation of individual potential and success Disability Choose an item.
 Faith or Belief Choose an item.
 Gender Choose an item.
 Race or Ethnicity Choose an item.
 Orientation Choose an item.
 Gender reassignment Choose an item.
 Economic disadvantage Use available resources to identify and address any issues of inequality as a result of social and economic factors.
 Supporting learners and staff, both academically and pastorally in order for all to be successful Rural isolation Use available resources to identify and address any issues of inequality as a result of rural isolution.
 Supporting learners and staff, both academically and pastorally in order to access College services and be successful.
 Marriage Choose an item.
 Pregnancy & maternity Choose an item.
 Carers & care leavers Use available resources to identify and address any issues of inequality as a result of being in care or a care leaver.
 Supporting learners both academically and pastorally in order to be successful.
-Vulnerable persons Choose an item. f the policy that specifically seek to maximise • • ersity within any of the College's stakeholder groups: Please identify any sections of the policy that specifically seek to improve equality of opportunity within any of the College's stakeholder groups: Is there any possibility that this policy If you have ticked yes (red), which could operate in a discriminatory way? characteristic will be most affected?
+Vulnerable persons Choose an item.
+Please identify any sections of the policy that specifically seek to maximise opportunities to improve diversity within any of the College's stakeholder groups: Please identify any sections of the policy that specifically seek to improve equality of opportunity within any of the College's stakeholder groups: Is there any possibility that this policy If you have ticked yes (red), which could operate in a discriminatory way?
 Choose an item.
-If yes please confirm that the Policy has been sent for a full Equality Click or tap to enter a date. & Diversity Impact Assessment, and note the date:
+Policy has been sent for a full Equality Click or tap to enter a date. & Diversity Impact Assessment, and note the date: